 Don’t you wonder how we have stepped back, from being creative Nepalese to becoming lazy and boring Nepalese?
 Just look at Krishna Mandir and the Patan Durbar square.
 Built more than 500 years ago by our very own ancestors, they are by far more beautiful than the modern buildings we have built-in the years since.

 It is hard to swallow that our entire generation has nothing to show in terms of aesthetics or beauty.
-In the span of each passing generation, we have turned from creators, builders, innovators, and concerned citizens to copycats, followers, sheepish, apathetic citizens prone to a passive tendency to be dependant and even bent on making their families live dangerously.
+In the span of each passing generation, we have turned from creators, builders, innovators, and concerned citizens to copycats, followers, sheepish, apathetic citizens prone to a passive tendency to be dependent and even bent on making their families live dangerously.

 In the past few years, look at the worrying trend of the sky rocketing high-rises being built without proper consultations and homework being done on massive earthquake resistance and contingency plans.
 All of us here, know ‘Kathmandu is the number one earthquake vulnerable city in the world.’